 I’ve also created content for brands, including Alaska Pacific University, Alaska Native Tribal Health Center, Alaska Regional Hospital, and First National Bank of Alaska, among others.

 I grew up in Wisconsin and attended Drake University in Des Moines, Iowa.
 There I tripled majored in News/Internet Journalism, Magazine Journalism and International Relations (try saying that three times fast).

-It’s because of that wanderlust that I took a job teaching English writing at a university in Guilin, Guangxi, China the school year following graduation.
-While initially, the position was taken primarily as a means to travel more, in the end, it and the 200+ students I instructed, taught me more than I could have ever taught them.
-During my tenure in China, I implemented lesson plans that had students creating their own class newspapers, which pushed them to think about different ways to write and to look at a topic from a myriad of angles.
+After graduation, I spent a year teaching English and newspaper basics to 250+ students at a university in Guilin, Guangxi, China.
+During my time there, I implemented lesson plans that had students creating their own class newspapers, which pushed them to think about different ways to write and to look at a topic from myriad angles.
 In turn, it taught me how to be a better editor and coach.

 I’m a devout Packers fan, avid runner, antique store enthusiast, and full-time coffee junkie.
 When not interviewing sources or writing articles, I can be found exploring art galleries, sampling the latest beers from craft breweries, hiking with my dog, and planning my next adventure (at present, I’ve been to 65/195 UN recognized nations and hope to hit all of them within the next decade).

 Please send tips, commissions, and travel recommendations to firstname.lastname@example.org or connect with me on social media.